viveksingh052/Python_Update/README.md

 Jupyter Notebooks (for data science-related topics) Flask/Django (for web development)
 BeautifulSoup & Requests (for web scraping)

 📖 Why This Repository?
 Learning in Public: I believe in learning by doing, and this repository serves as a public log of my progress.
 By sharing my work, I hope to help others who are also starting their Python journey.
 Hands-on Approach: This is not just a theoretical collection.
 The focus is on building real-world projects and learning through hands-on coding.
 Consistency: By posting daily, I aim to create a habit of continuous learning and challenge myself to improve every day.

-🌱 How You Can Benefit
+🌱 How You Can Benefit:
 Learn Python: If you're new to Python or programming in general, you can follow along with my journey and learn alongside me.
 Each day’s content builds on the previous day's knowledge.
 Explore Projects: Browse the code and explore small projects and exercises that reinforce key Python concepts.
 Contribute: Feel free to open issues or submit pull requests if you have improvements or suggestions.
 I’m constantly striving to improve my code and would love to collaborate!